-Bexar County is designated as marginal nonattainment for the 2015 ozone NAAQS.
+Bexar and El Paso counties are designated as marginal nonattainment for the 2015 ozone NAAQS.

 Special Inventory Request

 The TCEQ, under the "special emissions inventory" provisions of 30 TAC Section 101.10(b)(3), has the authority to request emissions inventories to be completed and submitted.
 If a regulated entity meets the thresholds explained below and the TCEQ has notified the regulated entity with a formal written request, the owner or operator must complete and submit an EI by the required date.